infumap/infumap/docs/deployment/raspberry-pi-public-internet.md

     sudo systemctl enable nftables
     sudo systemctl start nftables

+Because the common guide sets `sudo ufw default deny routed` on the VPS, explicitly allow only forwarded web traffic to the Pi:

+    ip -o -4 route show to default sudo ufw route allow in on PUBLIC_IFACE out on wg0 to 10.0.0.2 port 80 proto tcp sudo ufw route allow in on PUBLIC_IFACE out on wg0 to 10.0.0.2 port 443 proto tcp sudo ufw status verbose

+Replace `PUBLIC_IFACE` with your VPS internet interface (often `eth0` or `ens3`).
+If your WireGuard interface is not `wg0`, replace that as well.

-If `curl -I https://` to your public IP succeeds but you cannot reach the Raspberry Pi over the VPN (`10.0.0.2`), double-check that IP forwarding remains enabled (`net.ipv4.ip_forward`), that WireGuard is up on both ends, and that the nftables rules are loaded.
+If `curl -I https://` to your public IP succeeds but you cannot reach the Raspberry Pi over the VPN (`10.0.0.2`), double-check that IP forwarding remains enabled (`net.ipv4.ip_forward`), that WireGuard is up on both ends, that the nftables rules are loaded, and that the UFW routed allow rules above are present.

 ### Network Robustness Test